Europe’s Reskilling Systems, Ranked

 The system is ruthlessly tethered to immediate labour market realities.
 The Skills Demand for the Future Economy (SDFE) intelligence matrix maps exactly how adjacent skills overlap, allowing citizens to see the shortest path out of a declining role.
 Europe’s EURES network lists binary shortages; Singapore provides predictive, individualised transition pathways.

 5. Does Spending Help?
-ALMP spending vs cross-zone transition rate
+Active labour-market spending vs cross-zone transition rate

 The correlation is clear but not deterministic.
-Nordic countries spend 1.3% of GDP on active labour market policies and achieve the highest transition rates.
-The UK spends 0.03% — 40x less — and yet produces bootcamp-driven reskilling agility that Southern Europe does not, despite Southern systems spending an order of magnitude more.
+Nordic countries spend 1.3% of GDP on active labour-market programmes (ALMP: the public schemes that fund training, job placement and wage support for people moving between jobs) and achieve the highest transition rates.
+The UK spends 0.03% (40x less) and yet produces bootcamp-driven reskilling agility that Southern Europe does not, despite Southern systems spending an order of magnitude more.
 The scatter shows how much the institutional wrapper around ALMP spend matters: the same euro buys very different transition outcomes depending on whether it flows through a Nordic placement architecture, a German ordinance cycle, or a Southern employment-service backbone.

 Singapore sits outside the European ALMP frame entirely.
-SkillsFuture is a state-orchestrated, credit-based programme mapped to a predictive skills-demand matrix — it is not an ALMP spending story, and the Y-axis here measures something different when applied to it.
+SkillsFuture is a state-orchestrated, credit-based programme mapped to a predictive skills-demand matrix.
+It is not an active labour-market spending story, and the Y-axis here measures something different when applied to it.
 The implication is the structural one of this page: spending alone does not buy reskilling outcomes.
 Institutional design decides, and the scatter is better read as an institutional typology than as a dose-response curve.

 6. Three interventions worth considering None eliminates the paradox; each narrows the gap